Benjamin R. Willis Email & Phone Number

 Contracted Engineer

 In charge of developing a MATLAB model that simulated cell metabolism.
 The model used finite element methods to simulate rate equations and concentrations of metabolites over time given certain initial conditions.
-Day-to-day activities included consulting a mentor about the performance and results of the model, working independently to develop MATLAB code.
+Day-to-day activities included consulting a mentor about the performance and results of the model, working independently to develop MATLAB code to implement and improve new and existing features, and reporting to a research group of physiologists the state and future projections of the model.
+Deliverables of the project included adding a new rate equation to the model, namely glycolysis, improving input/output look and feel, increasing the accuracy of the model computationally, and delivering the model and its capabilities to a team of biochemists and physiologists.

 Student Iv Laboratory Technician

 Worked in the ASU/Mayo Clinic research facility alongside Dr. Wayne Willis and a team of biochemists and chemical engineers in modifying a MATLAB-based computational model of aerobic metabolism.
 The model used finite element methods to simulate the rate equations and concentrations of metabolites over time.
-Duties included working individually on parts of.
+Duties included working individually on parts of the model and collaborating with the team when integrating those parts.
+After 10 weeks of full-time work, my contributions to the model added several functions to the model, including more metabolites and rate equations, more intuitive input/output of the program, improvements to the model's speed and robustness, documentation of the model and its workings, and training of the biology team in the models workings for the purpose of editing the model in my absence.

 Colleagues at Lemurian Labs